 We first mention that the proof of Theorem 1.1 implies that the lower bound holds for the task of testing whether a function describes an (n - k)-dimensional linear subspace (i.e., the exact version).
-Hence, we turn to the other two versions.
+Hence, we turn to the other two versions, and state them for any finite field (whereas the application to testing monomials only uses the two-element field).